How to Practice breath work or pranayama

 Keep scrolling to read about the approach to breath work that I use when I practice, along with a playlist for you to listen to while you practice.

 Disclaimer: you should always seek the guidance of your doctor or another qualified health professional before trying any new techniques or practices, especially if you have pre-existing medical conditions.
-Breath work may not be suitable for those with cardiovascular conditions or those on anti-psychotic medication.
+These practices may not be suitable for those with cardiovascular conditions or those on anti-psychotic medication.

 Start by finding yourself a comfortable space, where you won’t be disturbed.
 You’ll ideally want to start the session lying down, but as the session progresses listen to your body.
 I often find myself getting up at various points, to move my body in any way that feels good.